crytic/medusa/README.md

       - **Note**: Changing this address may render entries in the corpus invalid.
 It is recommended to clear your corpus when doing so.
   - `senderAddresses` defines the account addresses used to send function calls to deployed contracts in the fuzzing campaign.
       - **Note**: Removing previously existing addresses may render entries in the corpus invalid.
 It is recommended to clear your corpus when doing so.
+  - `blockNumberDelayMax` defines the maximum block number jump the fuzzer should make between test transactions.
+  - `blockTimestampDelayMax` defines the maximum block timestamp jump the fuzzer should make between test transactions.
+  - `blockGasLimit` defines the maximum amount of gas a block's transactions can use in total (thus defining max transactions per block).
+    - **Note**: It is advised not to change this naively, as a minimum must be set for the chain to operate.
+  - `transactionGasLimit` defines the amount of gas sent with each fuzzer-generated transaction.
+    - **Note**: It is advised not to change this naively, as a minimum must be set for the chain to operate.
   - `testing` defines the configuration for built-in test case providers which can be leveraged for fuzzing campaign.
     - `stopOnFailedTest` defines whether the fuzzer should exit after detecting the first failed test, or continue fuzzing to find other results.
     - `assertionTesting` describes configuration for assertion-based testing.